CarlosjVar/University-Databases2-Project2/README.md

 STORED AS TEXTFILE;
 ```

-Players stats data final table.
+Create the players stats data final table.
 Set to load the data from the personal table `playerstats_infoloader` filtering the unwanted fields.
 ```
 CREATE TABLE IF NOT EXISTS playerstats(
     player_api_id       INT,